Find out how to get rid of spray paint lines with 7 easy tips for removing unwanted paint from wood, glass, plastic, metal, and more.

 6. Use Xylene: The Second Best Way How To Get Rid Of Spray Paint Lines

-Xylene is another popular choice how to get rid of spray paint lines has many practical applications at home or outdoors, but you need to make sure that you only use it outdoors because it has an unpleasant smell compared with other products how to get rid of spray paint lines uses.
+Xylene is another popular choice how to get rid of spray paint lines has many practical applications at home or outdoors, but you need to make sure that you only use it outdoors because it has an unpleasant smell compared with other products.

 Dampen a rag using xylene and then wipe this directly onto the affected surface.
 Leave xylene on for about fifteen minutes before wiping it off with a clean dry rag or preferably something that is moistened in water.